Hawaiian monk seal: Anthropogenic impacts

 In the nineteenth century, large numbers of seals were killed by whalers and sealers for meat, oil and skin.
 U.S. military forces hunted them during World War II, while occupying Laysan Island and Midway.

-The Hawaiian monk seal has the lowest level of genetic variability among the 18 pinniped species.
+The Hawaiian monk seal has the lowest level of genetic variability among the 18 phocid species.
 This low genetic variability was allegedly due to a population bottleneck caused by intense hunting in the 19th century.
 This limited genetic variability reduces the species ability to adapt to environmental pressures and limits natural selection, thus increasing their risk of extinction.
 Given the monk seal's small population, the effects of disease could be disastrous.

 Monk seals can be affected by the toxoplasmosis pathogen in cat feces that enters the ocean in polluted runoff and wastewater, a new phenomenon.
 Since 2001, toxoplasmosis has killed at least eleven seals.
 Other human-introduced pathogens, including leptospirosis, have infected monk seals.

 Human disturbances have had immense effects on the populations of the Hawaiian monk seal.
 Monk seals tend to avoid beaches where they are disturbed; after continual disturbance the seal may completely abandon the beach, thus reducing its habitat size, subsequently limiting population growth.
 For instance, large beach crowds and beach structures limit the seal's habitat.
 Although the WWII military bases in the northwestern islands were closed, minimal human activities can be enough to disturb the species.

 Marine fisheries can potentially interact with monk seals via direct and indirect relationships.
 Directly the seal can become snared by fishing equipment, entangled in discarded debris, and even feed on fish refuse.
 Although international law prohibits the intentional discarding of debris from ships at sea, entanglement still results in mortality because the seals get trapped in unintentional marine debris such as fishing nets and cannot maneuver or even reach the surface to breathe.
 Monk seals have one of the highest documented rates of entanglement of any pinniped species.